owlab-exp/fresto-aum/README.md

-fresto-aum0
+fresto-aum
 ==========

-This repository is to maintain a target application under monitoring (aum).
+This repository is to maintain target applications under monitoring (aum).
-This aum is based on following frameworks and codes;
+The first aum is based on following frameworks and codes;
 - jQuery
 - Spring framework
 - MyBATIS